 This guide maps out the top geospatial software of 2025, so you can choose the right tool and see how Digital Blue Foam (DBF) acts as a beginner-friendly gateway into spatial design.

 Geospatial software is also called GIS or mapping software.
 Which gathers, stores, analyzes, and displays data related to specific locations.
+These tools visually display geospatial data on maps, allowing users to interpret spatial relationships, patterns, and movement between multiple data points.
 It combines information like map points, satellite photos, zoning plans, and environmental measurements to convert raw coordinates into useful insights.

 In the field of urban planning and architecture, it’s frequently used for: